 As the name implies, the narrator is not to be completely trusted.
 There are a lot of variations, but it could be that the narrator is lying, hiding the truth, misleading, deluded or insane.

-It is a literary device that is often used to confuse the reader or to set up a major plot twist.
+It is a literary device where the details are fuzzy and it is often used to confuse the reader or to set up a major plot twist.

 The other defining feature is that the writer and narrator are not one and the same person, as is the case with limited POV.